celery/celery/docs/reference/celery.rst

 Canvas primitives
 -----------------

-See :ref:`guide-canvas` for more about creating task workflows.
+See :ref:`guide-canvas` for more about creating task work-flows.

 .. class:: group(task1[, task2[, task3[,… taskN]]])